Research team

 General theme

-The research team FORSEAS UR MERSEA focuses on thecoastal ecosystem of the Neck, characterized by gradients of human impact, with areas such as the Bay of the Seine highly affected by human activities.
-The research covers several issues related to the human impact, includingeutrophication, contaminants, and modification of habitats, in particular in the context of the development of offshore wind energy.
+The FORSEAS team focuses on the coastal ecosystem of the English Channel, which is characterized by varying degrees of anthropogenic pressure—particularly in areas like the Bay of Seine that are heavily impacted by human activities.
+The team’s research addresses several key issues related to anthropogenic influence, including eutrophication, contamination, and habitat modification, particularly in the context of offshore wind farm development.

-In parallel, initiatives, ecological restoration, such as the restoration of mudflats in the estuary of the river Seine, and projects of bioremediation by macroalgae, are in progress.
-All of these approaches are deployed in a coordinated manner within the team to address the major issues related to the modification of habitats, in particular in the context of the urbanisation of coastal ecosystems in the Channel.
-These works are based on the average of the CREC-Marine Station of the University of Caen Normandy, on the analytical capacity of the US EMERDODE (UniCaen), on the national observation (IR ILICO), on projects of regional, national and european.
+In parallel, the team is involved in ecological restoration initiatives, such as the restoration of mudflats in the Seine estuary, and bioremediation projects using macroalgae.
+All approaches are coordinated within the team to address key challenges linked to habitat modification, particularly in the context of increasing coastal ecosystem artificialization in the English Channel.
+These efforts leverage the facilities of the Luc-sur-Mer Marine Station (CREC) of the University of Caen Normandie, analytical platforms from the EMERDODE technical unit, national observation services (e.g., IR ILICO), and a range of regional, national, and European projects.

 Areas of research